CALL NOW: 678-404-7104

 Email us: firstname.lastname@example.org

 We serve clients in Gwinnett County, GA and surrounding areas.

 Or, contact us by email to schedule a free in office consultation with one of our experienced Lawrenceville child custody lawyers today.

 Gwinnett County, Child Custody Lawyers

 There are many reasons why a custody arrangement should be modified.
 However, there is a legal standard that must be met in order to file for a modification: "a significant change in circumstances."
 If you are thinking about pursuing a modification of child custody, the burden is on you to prove that there has been a significant change in circumstances.
-The attorneys at Chambers, Hill & Quinde will discuss this with you in your free, in office consultation and will help analyze and evaluate your case.
+The attorneys at Quinde & Associates will discuss this with you in your free, in office consultation and will help analyze and evaluate your case.

 Some examples of a significant change of circumstances may include:

 This is by no means a complete list.
 Call the Lawrenceville child custody lawyers of Quinde & Associates today to set up your free, in office consultation and we will go over your unique situation with you.

 Sometimes, parents are unable or unwilling to care for their children.
 This is unfortunate, but we relish the opportunity to work with those relatives who step up to the plate willing to take on the responsibility.
 There are many ways that the child custody lawyers of Quinde & Associates can help accomplish this including, but not limited to, temporary letters of guardianship, grandparent visitation or custody, private deprivation petitions, and third party custody petitions.